agivney/simplebase/Readme.md

 simplebase
 ==========

-A simple to use database library designed to have no dependencies
+A simple to use database library

 ### Documentation